pomimi/DomBoxHome/README.md

 # DomBoxHome
-A graphical user interface for Home Domotic Box
+A graphical user interface for Home Domotic Box.

+This GUI shall be developped in Python language.